Workday/canvas-kit/modules/popup-stack/README.md

 ### createContainer

 Create a HTMLElement as the container for the popup stack item.
 The returned element reference will be the reference to be passed to all other methods.
-This method allows for the integration into other popup systems
+The Popup Stack will control when this element is added and removed from the DOM as well as the `z-index` style property.
+Your content should be added to this element.

 ### add